 The province of Alberta has a vision: To forge an enterprising and diversified knowledge economy defined by a culture of learning, creative visionaries, and innovators.
-To foster and inspire public and private sector leaders who can build public institutions, organizations, businesses, and industries which connect the province to the world at large.
+To foster and inspire public and private sector leaders who can build public institutions, organizations, businesses, and industries that connect the province to the world at large.
 To achieve this vision, Alberta needs the benefits that the University of Alberta brings.

 Alberta seeks an educated and engaged community and workforce-the U of A delivers.
-Alberta needs a collaborative, innovative research system that asks major questions, generates transformative discoveries, and translates new knowledge into effective solutions to urgent problems--the U of A delivers.
-Alberta strives to create resilient, diverse communities, full of enriched learning opportunities that will unleash the potential of all Albertans--the U of A delivers.
+Alberta needs a collaborative, innovative research system that asks major questions, generates transformative discoveries, and translates new knowledge into effective solutions to urgent problems-the U of A delivers.
+Alberta strives to create resilient, diverse communities, full of enriched learning opportunities that will unleash the potential of all Albertans-the U of A delivers.

-Nationally and internationally recognized for high-quality teaching, learning, and research, the University of Alberta equips students, researchers, and scholars with the knowledge and tools to be active and engaged citizens, leaders, and entrepreneurs.
-U of A inspires and prepares change makers, people with the talent and imagination to make something new.
+Nationally and internationally recognized for high-quality teaching, learning, and research, the U of A inspires and delivers excellence, defined by a bold, creative mindset.
+The U of A equips students, researchers, and scholars with the knowledge and tools to be active and engaged citizens, leaders, and entrepreneurs.
+U of A educates and prepares change makers, people with the talent and imagination to make something new.

 Graduates of the U of A have a proven track record of driving innovation in all sectors of society.
 A 2013 landmark study estimates that U of A alumni have collectively founded 70,258 organizations globally, creating more than 1.5 million jobs and generating annual revenues of \$348.5 billion.
 Of those jobs, 390,221 were founded in Alberta.
-One-third of the organizations started by U of A alumni are non-profit or have a cultural, environmental or social mission.
-More than 77 per cent of U of A alumni have volunteered locally, and 17 per cent have volunteered outside Canada.
-Collectively, this embrace of the university's promise to "uplift the whole people" amounts to a force of remarkable power and effect.
+One-third of the organizations started by U of A alumni are non-profit or have a cultural, environmental, or social mission.
+More than 77 per cent of U of A alumni have volunteered locally, and 17 per cent have volunteered outside Canada.1 Collectively, this embrace of the university's promise of "uplifting the whole people" amounts to a force of remarkable power and effect.

 The University of Alberta inspires by example.
-For more than a century, this institution has sought to provide the programs, research, and community action demanded--and more importantly, needed--by the public it serves.
+For more than a century, this institution has sought to provide the programs, research, and community action demanded-and more importantly, needed-by the public it serves.
 Adaptation and leadership have defined the university's history as it has responded to changes in social, economic, and cultural forces shaping both society as a whole and the field of higher education in particular.
-Today, the U of A continues to plan and lead change--change that will focus our distinct strengths as a research-intensive institution, enhance the learning and discovery ecosystem on our campuses and across the provinces, and provide education and research opportunities that continue to inspire alumni to action and change.
+Today, the U of A aims to continue its upward trajectory providing learning experiences and research opportunities that compete with the best public universities in the world and give students, faculty, staff, and alumni the support, tools, and motivation to lead action and change.

-The future strength and development of Alberta's knowledge economy will depend on the strength of the knowledge ecosystem that sustains talented people.
+The future strength and development of Alberta's knowledge economy will depend on the strength of the knowledge ecosystem that sustains such talented people.
 This ecosystem stretches from early childhood literacy and numeracy to the education and training of highly qualified people.
 It is sustained by a variety of enriched education and research environments that nurture potential, spark ambition, and fuel the pursuit of excellence through the provision of highly specialized core facilities and technical infrastructure.
-Alberta's post-secondary institutions each have a role in this ecosystem.
+Alberta's post-secondary institutions each have a role in this system.